mhagiwara/mhagiwara.github.io/content/index.md

 ## News

+- **Aug.
+2021**: I'll be giving an invited talk on "Machine Learning for Language Learning" hosted by Waseda University.
+See [the official announcement](http://www.celese.sci.waseda.ac.jp/node/1513) and [the talk slides](https://docs.google.com/presentation/d/1lht3eVMphXsAOgPpNNZrQGyhXSaWh0Y4T5Dy9fMXzlk/edit?usp=sharing) for more info.
 - **Apr.
 2021**: I'm happy to announce [GrammarTagger](https://github.com/octanove/grammartagger), a neural multilingual grammar profiler, and [EXPATS](https://github.com/octanove/expats), a toolkit for explainable automated text scoring!
 - **Apr.
 2020**: I'm now working with [Mirai Translate](https://miraitranslate.com/en/), a Japan-based startup offering human-level machine translation services, and [ACTNext](https://actnext.org/), ACT's research and development unit for educational research.
 - **Feb.
 2020**: I'm looking for a research and software engineering intern who is interested in working on cutting-edge NLP and ML research.
 [See more info here](http://www.octanove.com/careers.html).